 What Other Animals Do Pike Eat?

-Fish, insects, and crustaceans are not the only type of food that pike enjoy.
-Their diet can also consist of smaller mammals.
+Fish, insects, and crustaceans are not the only types of food that pike enjoy.
+Their diet can also consist of smaller mammals, amphibians, and birds.

 - frogs and toads